Aliases for PAXIP1 Gene

 GeneCards Summary for PAXIP1 Gene

 PAXIP1 (PAX Interacting Protein 1) is a Protein Coding gene.
 Diseases associated with PAXIP1 include Alzheimer Disease.
-Among its related pathways are DNA Double-Strand Break Repair and Developmental Biology.
+Among its related pathways are DNA Double-Strand Break Repair and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 An important paralog of this gene is MDC1.

 UniProtKB/Swiss-Prot for PAXIP1 Gene